rdforte/competitive-programming/README.md

 - What is the longest possible...
 - Is it possible to reach a certain point...

+Dynamic Programming can be performed in bottom-up (iterative) approach or top-down (recursive with memoization).
+If not sure how to perform memoization for top-down think about memoizing the function call which in our case would be the arguments provided to the function at that time of calling it.
+A good example of how I did this here [1770.
+Maximum Score from Performing Multiplication Operations](LeetCode/Hard/1770-maximum-score-from-performing-multiplication-operations/go/main.go)

 ### Heaps / Priority Queue

 - Good for finding the top **K** elements.